Vidharshana06-web/php-project/README.md

 - MySQL (Database)

 **Others:**
-- XAMPP / MAMP (to run the PHP server locally)
+- XAMPP(to run the PHP server locally)
 - VS Code (as development environment)
 - Git & GitHub (for version control)